MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/tutorial-govern-monitor.md

 ## Access the audit logs

-The Microsoft Entra audit logs captures a wide variety of activities within your tenant.
+The Microsoft Entra audit logs capture a wide variety of activities within your tenant.
 These logs provide valuable insights into the activities you need to monitor.
 For more information, see [Audit logs in Microsoft Entra ID](~/identity/monitoring-health/concept-audit-logs.md).

 To access the audit logs, go to **Identity** > **Monitoring & health** > **Audit logs**.

-The audit logs capture activities that fall under the following categories, but is not limited to:
+The audit logs capture activities that fall under the following categories.
+This list is not exhaustive.
+For a full list of the audit log categories and activities, see [Audit log activities](../monitoring-health/reference-audit-activities.md).

 - Password reset activity
 - Password reset registration activity